-VA will publish and distribute the Draft EA for a 30-day public comment period as announced by a Notice of Availability published in the Daytona Beach News-Journal, a local newspaper of general circulation.
-A copy of the Draft EA will be made available on the Orlando VA Health Care System website (www.orlando.va.gov/pressreleases/DaytonaBeachOPC-EA.asp).
-VA will respond to public comments within the Final EA.
+VA published and distributed the Draft EA for a 30-day public comment period, as announced by a Notice of Availability published in the Daytona Beach News-Journal, a local newspaper of general circulation, on July 12 and 15, 2020.

+A copy of the Draft EA was also made available on the Orlando VA Health Care System website (www.orlando.va.gov/pressreleases/DaytonaBeachOPC-EA.asp).
+Public and agency comments on the Draft EA were considered in preparing the Final EA, as appropriate, and are summarized in Section 4.